GoogleCloudPlatform/enterprise-knowledge-solution/CONTRIBUTING.md

 1. To validate that your code passes these checks, use the following methods depending on your environment:

-   1. **Github Actions**: Github Actions will automatically run all configured checks when a PR is created or modified.
+   1. **GitHub Actions**: GitHub Actions will automatically run all configured checks when a PR is created or modified.

    1. **Local**: You can manually trigger the tests in a docker container from your local environment with the following command: